trustyuri/trustyuri-python/README.md

 License
 -------

-hashuri-python is free software under the MIT License.
+trustyuri-python is free software under the MIT License.
 See LICENSE.txt.